morikuni-keiichi/BA-NRSOR_F90/readme.md

 BA-GMRES preconditioned by NR-SOR inner iterations involves the following files:

-main.f90 last update February 25, 2017
+main.f90
-solver.f90 last update February 25, 2017
+solver.f90
-sub.f90 last update February 25, 2017
+sub.f90
-func.f90 last update February 25, 2017
+func.f90
-globvar.f90 last update February 25, 2017
+globvar.f90
-plot.plt last update February 25, 2017
+plot.plt
-makefile last update February 25, 2017
+makefile
-readme last update February 25, 2017
+readme.md

 A test matrix called RANDL7 in the compressed column storage (CCS) format is given in directory RANDL7.
 The values of the NR-SOR inner iteration